-This hypnosis glossary is intended as a helpful reference for those seeking more information and useable knowledge on hypnosis techniques and other mind tools provided on this website.
+This hypnosis glossary is intended as a helpful reference for those seeking more information on hypnosis, mind power techniques and other mind tools provided on this website.

 Hypnosis is a state of mind where you suspend normal judgement.
 Anytime you have become engrossed in a novel or movie, you are in a natural hypnotic trance.